vectorgrp/sil-kit/docs/usage/quickstart.rst

 .. literalinclude::
    sample_vib/simple.cpp
    :language: cpp
-   :lines: 16-41
+   :lines: 14-40

-First, the configured middleware domain is joined as the named participant using the
+First, the configured middleware domain is joined by creating a participant ``PublisherParticipant``.
-|Participant|.
 Creating the Participant properly initializes the VIB library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Participant Controller<../api/participantcontroller>`.

-Next, we create a :cpp:class:`publisher<ib::sim::generic::IGenericPublisher>` for the ``DataService`` resource.
+Next, we create a :cpp:class:`publisher<ib::sim::data::IDataPublisher>` for the ``DataService`` topic.
 This allows sending data through its :cpp:func:`Publish()<ib::sim::generic::IGenericPublisher::Publish()>` method, when we are in an active simulation.